Blog-Reference and Blog-Reference

 #4 See ‘From Orthodoxy to Heterodoxy to Sysdoxy’

-Related 'Why economists know nothing' and 'Rethinking MMT' and 'The false foundations of economics' and 'Wikipedia and the promotion of economists’ idiotism' and 'From false micro to true macro: the new economic paradigm' and 'The final implosion of MMT' and 'Economists still don’t get Econ 101 right'
+Related 'Why economists know nothing' and 'Rethinking MMT' and 'The false foundations of economics' and 'Wikipedia and the promotion of economists’ idiotism' and 'From false micro to true macro: the new economic paradigm' and 'The final implosion of MMT' and 'Economists still don’t get Econ 101 right' and 'Kalecki got it wrong, Allais got it right'

 You write “Hi Magpie.
 Kalecki is starting from accounting identities.
 In particular, in the simplest model: